 Finally, he also claims he scored 420 in Part 1, and 360 in Part 2 on the CMA exam.

-So, he’s been there and done that and his guides and coaching are meant to help you do the same.
+So, he’s been there and done that, and his guides and coaching are meant to help you do the same.
 Let’s look at the pros and cons of his Academy and related coaching.

 Pro

-1. Unique 1-on-1 Coaching
+1. 1-on-1 Coaching

 2. More Video Lectures

-3. I like the Interactive Textbook
+3. There Is an Interactive Textbook

 4. Audio Review Available